xylar/shtns/README.md

 - support for SSE2, SSE3, **AVX, AVX2** vectorization, as well as Xeon Phi and Blue Gene/Q.
 - **parallel transforms with OpenMP** (for Gauss grid only).
-- an algorithm using DCT for regular nodes (generalized Fejer quadrature).
 - synthesis (inverse transform) at any coordinate (not constrained to a grid).
 - ability to choose the optimal spatial sizes for a given spectral truncation.
 - **on-the-fly transforms** : saving memory and bandwidth, they are even faster